-- An implementation MAY allow a system administrator to set this attribute (by means outside this IPP/1.1 4339 - document).
-If so, the system administrator MAY be able to set values outside this range.
-4340 - 4.4.32 compression-supported (1setOf type3 keyword) 4341 - This REQUIRED Printer attribute identifies the set of supported compression algorithms for document 4342 - data.
-Compression only applies to the document data; compression does not apply to the encoding of the 4343 - IPP operation itself.
-The supported values are used to validate the client supplied "compression" operation 4344 - attributes in Print-Job, Send-Document, and Send-URI requests.
-4345 - Standard values are: 4346 - 'none': no compression is used.
-4347 - 'deflate': ZIP public domain inflate/deflate) compression technology 4348 - 'gzip' GNU zip compression technology described in RFC 1952 [RFC1952].
-4349 - 'compress': UNIX compression technology 4350 - 4.4.33 job-k-octets-supported (rangeOfInteger(0:MAX)) 4352 - This Printer attribute specifies the upper and lower bounds of total sizes of jobs in K octets, i.e., in units of 4353 - 1024 octets.
-The supported values are used to validate the client supplied "job-k-octets" operation attributes 4354 - in create requests.
+4.4.32 compression-supported (1setOf type3 keyword)

+- This REQUIRED Printer attribute identifies the set of supported compression algorithms for document - data.
+Compression only applies to the document data; compression does not apply to the encoding of the - IPP operation itself.
+The supported values are used to validate the client supplied "compression" operation - attributes in Print-Job, Send-Document, and Send-URI requests. - 4165 Standard keyword values are: - 4166 'none': no compression is used. - 'deflate': ZIP public domain inflate/deflate) compression technology [RFC1951] - 'gzip' GNU zip compression technology described in RFC 1952 [RFC1952]. - 'compress': UNIX compression technology [RFC1977]

+4.4.33 job-k-octets-supported (rangeOfInteger(0:MAX))

+- This Printer attribute specifies the upper and lower bounds of total sizes of jobs in K octets, i.e., in units of - 1024 octets.
+The supported values are used to validate the client supplied "job-k-octets" operation attributes - in create requests.
 The corresponding job description attribute "job-k-octets" is defined in section 4.3.17.1.

-4355 - 4.4.34 job-impressions-supported (rangeOfInteger(0:MAX)) 4356 - This Printer attribute specifies the upper and lower bounds for the number of impressions per job.
-The 4357 - supported values are used to validate the client supplied "job-impressions" operation attributes in create 4358 - requests.
-The corresponding job description attribute "job-impressions" is defined in section 0.
-4359 - 4.4.35 job-media-sheets-supported (rangeOfInteger(0:MAX)) 4360 - This Printer attribute specifies the upper and lower bounds for the number of media sheets per job.
-The 4361 - supported values are used to validate the client supplied "job-media-sheets" operation attributes in create 4362 - requests.
-The corresponding Job attribute "job-media-sheets" is defined in section 0.
-4363 - 4.4.36 pages-per-minute (integer(0:MAX)) 4364 - This Printer attributes specifies the nominal number of pages per minute to the nearest whole number which 4365 - may be generated by this printer (e.g., simplex, black-and-white).
-This attribute is informative, not a 4366 - service guarantee.
-Generally, it is the value used in the marketing literature to describe the device.
-4367 - A value of 0 indicates a device that takes more than two minutes to process a page.
-4368
+4.4.34 job-impressions-supported (rangeOfInteger(0:MAX))

+- This Printer attribute specifies the upper and lower bounds for the number of impressions per job.
+The - supported values are used to validate the client supplied "job-impressions" operation attributes in create - requests.
+The corresponding job description attribute "job-impressions" is defined in section 4.3.17.2.

+4.4.35 job-media-sheets-supported (rangeOfInteger(0:MAX))

+- This Printer attribute specifies the upper and lower bounds for the number of media sheets per job.
+The - supported values are used to validate the client supplied "job-media-sheets" operation attributes in create - requests.
+The corresponding Job attribute "job-media-sheets" is defined in section 4.3.17.3.

+4.4.36 pages-per-minute (integer(0:MAX))

+- This Printer attributes specifies the nominal number of pages per minute to the nearest whole number which - may be generated by this printer (e.g., simplex, black-and-white).
+This attribute is informative, not a - service guarantee.
+Generally, it is the value used in the marketing literature to describe the device. - A value of 0 indicates a device that takes more than two minutes to process a page.

+4.4.37 pages-per-minute-color (integer(0:MAX))

+- This Printer attributes specifies the nominal number of pages per minute to the nearest whole number which - may be generated by this printer when printing color (e.g., simplex, color).
+For purposes of this attribute, - "color" means the same as for the "color-supported" attribute, namely, the device is capable of any type of

-- The values of these two attributes returned by the Get-Printer-Attributes operation MAY be affected by the "document-format" attribute supplied by the client in the Get-Printer-Attributes request.
+- color printing at all, including highlight color.
+This attribute is informative, not a service guarantee. - Generally, it is the value used in the marketing literature to describe the color capabilities of this device. - A value of 0 indicates a device that takes more than two minutes to process a page. - If a color device has several color modes, it MAY use the pages-per-minute value for this attribute that - corresponds to the mode that produces the highest number. - Black and white only printers MUST NOT support this attribute.
+If this attribute is present, then the "color- - supported" Printer description attribute MUST be present and have a 'true' value. - The values of these two attributes returned by the Get-Printer-Attributes operation MAY be affected by the - "document-format" attribute supplied by the client in the Get-Printer-Attributes request.
 In other words, the - implementation MAY have different speeds depending on the document format being processed.
-See - section 3.2.5.1 Get-Printer-Attributes. - 4384 5.
-Conformance
+See - section 3.2.5.1 Get-Printer-Attributes.

+5. Conformance